September 15, 2019; revised November 13, 2019

 - Those two steps state how anyone without full comprehension of Tilakkhana (anicca, dukkha, anatta nature) COULD generate additional types of vedanā.

 - Now we need to recall something important from the earlier posts, “Contact Between Āyatana Leads to Vipāka Viññāna” and “How Do Sense Faculties Become Internal Āyatana?.”
 In those two posts, we discussed the initial sensory contact, for example, “cakkhuñca paṭicca rūpe ca uppajjati cakkhu viññāṇaṃ.”
-That gave rise to a vedanā that was common to both an average human and an Arahant.
+That gave rise to a vedanā common to both an average human and an Arahant.

 - I hope you can see that key suttas like the Chachakka Sutta (MN 148) need detailed explanations.
 That is the “patiniddēsa” version of a sutta.